PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Can power banks harm your phone battery?

 Bear in mind that in most circumstances, a power bank should not be able to damage your cell phone battery.
-However, you need to ensure that you are charging with a compatible voltage so that your cell phone battery is not overheated.
+However, you need to ensure that you are charging your phone with a compatible voltage so that your cell phone battery is not overheated.
 Make sure that when you purchase an external battery, you get one from a reputable producer.

 How to dispose of cell phone batteries?